Renting vs. buying – Consider the advantages and disadvantages

 It's an amazing fact that, in Switzerland, two-thirds of households continue to rent.
 One reason for that may be the comparatively strict requirements on obtaining financing.
 At least 20% of the purchase price for a house or apartment must be financed using equity capital.
 At the same time, properties are expensive – particularly in sought-after locations.
-However, a look at the monthly costs of owing your own home shows that they are not necessarily higher than the price of a comparable rental property.
+When one looks at the monthly costs of owing a home, however, these costs are often lower than for a similar rental property.

 This is particularly true at present given the historically low mortgage interest rates.
 Yet, there are still financial aspects to consider, such as mortgage repayments, maintenance costs, and ancillary costs for your home, along with the impact it has on your taxes.
 Below is a sample calculation: